Sruthismanian06/CALMORA---UX-CASE-STUDY/07-final-case-study/README.md

-# 🌿 Calmora — Overview

-Calmora is a minimal yoga wellness mobile application designed to help users build consistency in their daily yoga practice through structured tracking, calming UI, and habit reinforcement.
+# 📄 Final Case Study

 ---

-## 🎯 Project Goal
-To design a distraction-free wellness experience that encourages users to build and maintain a consistent yoga routine.
+## 🌿 Calmora Summary
+A complete UX case study of a minimal yoga wellness app designed to improve consistency and habit formation.

 ---

-## 👤 Target Users
-- Beginners starting yoga practice
-- Users struggling with consistency
-- Individuals seeking a calm wellness routine
+## 🧠 UX Process Followed
+Research → Ideation → Wireframes → UI Design → Prototype

 ---

-## 🧠 Problem Summary
-Most wellness apps are either too complex or lack motivation systems, leading to low long-term engagement.
+## 🎯 Key Outcome
+Designed a clean, structured, and habit-focused experience that reduces cognitive load and improves user engagement.

 ---

-## 🎨 Solution Direction
-A minimal, guided yoga tracking experience focused on simplicity, streak building, and progress visualization.
+## 📌 Key Learnings
+- Importance of simplicity in wellness apps
+- Role of visual motivation in habit building
+- Impact of structured onboarding flow